ros1025/pixiworld/README.md

 ## How to Merge
 It is recommended to create a new branch and commit your changes onto the new branch.
 Use GitHub Desktop, or the appropriate commands for this if you are an advanced user.

+To ensure that you have the latest updates while developing the propgram, you should also fetch from main regularly.